brimdata/zed/docs/zq/language.md

-Any Boolean-valued [function](reference.md) like `is()`, `has()`, `grep()` etc. and any [comparison expression](#comparisons) may be used a search term and mixed into a search expression.
+Any Boolean-valued [function](reference.md) like `is()`, `has()`, `grep()` etc. and any [comparison expression](#comparisons) may be used as a search term and mixed into a search expression.

 For example,
 ```